odd/akkax-scheduling/README.md

 Three scheduled message queue implementations are provided:
 * MemorySchedulingQueue - In memory queue which is not durable
-* MapDBSchedulingQueue - Backed by a MapDB map which is made durable via files
+* MapDBSchedulingQueue - Backed by a [MapDB] (http://www.mapdb.org/) map (made durable via the file system)
-* SqlSchedulingQueue - Backed by any SQL capable database
+* SqlSchedulingQueue - Backed by a SQL capable database

 To implement your own scheduling queue you need to implement the SchedulingQueue trait.